 Canopy.co is one of the most well known Amazon affiliates.
 They currently have a team of at least 6 people and have been featured on Tech Crunch, Mashable, Huffington Post and more.

-How to Build a Business Like Canopy: Design and UX
+How to Build an Affiliate Store Like Canopy: Design and UX

-Creating a successful affiliate site involves more than just throwing up a WordPress site and linking out to products.
+Creating a successful affiliate store involves more than just throwing up a WordPress site and linking out to products.
 A lot of thought went into the design and functionality of Canopy.